ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A chance of rain showers between 7pm and 1am.
+         <h3>Sunday Night</h3>A chance of showers and thunderstorms between 7pm and 1am.
 Partly cloudy, with a low around 40.
-North northwest wind 10 to 17 mph, with
+North northwest wind 10 to
-         gusts as high as 28 mph.
+         17 mph, with gusts as high as 28 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">